BICENTENNIAL TRIBUTE

 A red-hot Conversazione at Contessa Benzone’s

-B: I fear I must - I have a labyrinthine rendezvous to keep (kisses CB's hand and is lunged at voluptuously) - non, Contessa - grazie (ponders momentarily on the number of Contessas he has in hand)
+B: I fear I must - I have a rather labyrinthine rendezvous to keep (kisses CB's hand and is lunged at voluptuously) - non, Contessa - grazie (ponders momentarily on the number of Contessas he has in hand)

 CB: The best of luck - milord - with both your ragazze (smirks)